 The IRACDA scholars meet every month for Professional Development workshops, and with the Program Directors quarterly for ~ 2 h.
 Annually, one of these meetings is expanded to a half-day session to showcase scholar achievements with short presentations, and will include all research mentors.
 Scholars also meet with their mentoring team and the Program Directors twice annually, with their secondary mentor quarterly, and with their GSU teaching mentor quarterly.
 Scholars regularly overlap with each other at required and elective research, teaching, and career development workshops (see Program section).
 Scholars and Program Directors attend the National IRACDA conference together annually.

 How many conferences can I attend?

 National exposure is essential for a career in research, and scholars should present at a national (or equivalent) meeting annually.
 Attendance should include a poster presentation of research projects and/or an oral presentation, if invited.
-UIC CAREER scholars are also expected to attend the National IRACDA conference annually.
+UIC IRACDA scholars are also expected to attend the National IRACDA conference annually.

-Although the CAREER program is housed in the Colleges of Medicine & Pharmacy, the training plan integrates and complements many existing programs at UIC.
+Although the UIC IRACDA program is housed in the Colleges of Medicine & Pharmacy, the training plan integrates and complements many existing programs at UIC.
 These include the UIC Center for Clinical & Translational Sciences (CCTS), Office of Postdoctoral Affairs (OPA), the UI Cancer Center, and the newly formed Center for Teaching Excellence, to name a few.